lawrenceevalyn/research-sandbox/research/gothic-motifs/analysis-sheets/README.md

 ## Tracy-motifs

-This spreadsheet contains 208 books as rows, and 153 "features" as columns, mostly motifs.
+This spreadsheet contains 198 books as rows, and 145 "features" as columns, which are the "motifs".

 Most motifs columns contain either a "1" indicating the presence of that motif or a blank indicating the absence of that motif.